Alonso, Mets top Phillies 8-7 after replay reversal

 Mets: OF Brandon Nimmo (bruised left index finger) and 3B J.D.
 Davis (sprained left hand) were out of the lineup.
 They are considered day to day after they got hurt on Saturday.

 Phillies: OF Harper and C J.T.
 Realmuto returned to the lineup.
 Harper had missed three games with wrist issues after being hit in the face Wednesday night by a fastball from Cardinals reliever Genesis Cabrera.
-Harper appeared to double over in pain during his at-bat in the eighth inning but stayed in the game with what Girardi called “a stinger” after the loss.
+Harper appeared to double over in pain during his at-bat in the eighth inning but stayed in the game.
 Realmuto had been sidelined since Friday with a hand and wrist issue on his glove hand, but played after testing it out during batting practice.

 UP NEXT